vitaminwater/Daryl/README.md

 ### (l) Retrieve current note

-Now that we have a note we're going to work on, it's saved as being the `last`

-You can see this note as many times as you need by typing:
+Now that we have a note we're going to work on, we can see this note as many times as you need by typing:

 ```sh